 DATE:

 TO: VPAA Approved: Date:

 VIA: Dean Approved: Date:

 Registrar Approved: Date:

 Dept. Chair Approved: Date:

 FROM:

-SUBJECT : Request Archiva l of Curriculum
+SUBJECT Γ: Request Archiva al of Curriculum

-Attach cou rse guide HANUMBERTITLE
+ARCHIVAL IN ALP HA NUMBER TITLE

-Justification for course archival
+1. Justification for r course archival

-2. Plans and implementation date for phasing out this course Plans for students currently enrolled in the course or enrolled in the program requiring the course
+2. Plans and imple ementation date for p hasing out this course

-PROGRAM I ARCHIVAL
+3. Plans for students currently enrolled in the course or enrolled in the program requiring the course

-Attach pro gram form
+M ARCHIVAL ogram form

-1. Justification for program archival
+1. Justification for r program archival

-2. Plans and imple ementation date for phasing out this program
+2. Plans and imple Plans and implementation date for phasing out this program

-3. Plans for studen nts currently enrolled in the program
+3. Plans for stude nts currently enrolled in the program